artjHom00/nuxt3-saas-boilerplate-docs/content/4. types/pricing-plan-props.md

         title: string,
         event?: any
     },
-    lemonsqueezyId?: number // imported from lemonsqueezy }
+    paymentLink?: string // imported from Stripe
+}
 ```